syncfusion-content/wpf-docs/wpf/SfDataGrid/Filtering.md

 _DataGrid with filtered records that contain the word “son”_

-> _Note: View.Filter is not applied when itemssource is DataTable._
+N> View.Filter is not applied when itemssource is DataTable._

 ## How To